Extremal metrics on toric surfaces

-{\abstract In this paper, we study the Abreu equation on toric surfaces with prescribed edge-nonvanishing scalar curvature on Delzant ploytope.
-In particular, we prove the existence of the extremal metric when relative K-stability is assumed. \endabstract }
+{\abstract In this paper, we study the Abreu equation on toric surfaces with prescribed scalar curvatures on Delzant ploytope.
+In particular, we prove the existence of the extremal metric when relative $K$-stability is assumed. \endabstract }